elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_08.md

 - Cite any other creators’ materials that you include in yours - do not reuse others’ works if you are not sure about their permissions
 - Check with your institute/company if there are any specific licence rules or guidance

+## Next steps

+Choosing an appropriate licence is an important step in encouraging appropriate recognition of your work and encouraging contributions and collaborations.
+Read more about recognition and contributions to training materials in <a href="https://elixir-fair-training.github.io/FAIR-training-handbook/chapters/chapter_10/">Chapter 10</a>.